rcrowley/fpf/README.md

 * Decide how to allow RubyGems and `pip` to run as a normal user.
   * Support for Bundler and Virtualenv are also desirable.
 * Give two shits (one shit each) about PEAR/PECL.
+* Remove GPG public keys when they're no longer referenced by any archives.

 TODONE
 ------